revyrob/revyrob/README.md

   <br></br>
 ## Instock

-A Web Appliacation with CRUD functionality.
-A variety of warehouses, their information, and the inventory within them.
-The user is able to add, edit, and delete information within the warehouses and the inventory.
-Group project completed within 5 days with 2 other Software Engineers during the Brainstation Sofware Engineering Diploma Course.
+Instock was a group assignment where we were tasked with creating a full-stack application that enables users to perform CRUD operations on multiple pages connected to a single database.
+The application allows users to add, remove, and edit warehouses in an existing warehouse list, as well as manage items stocked within each warehouse.
+The frontend was developed using React, while the backend was built with Node.js and Express.
+For data storage, we utilized a JSON file stored on the backend, which was accessed through the RESTful APIs we developed.

 [Backend](https://github.com/revyrob/instock-json/tree/main/instock-server) |
 [Frontend](https://github.com/revyrob/instock-json/tree/main/instock-client)